ecvanlare/aks-microservices-gitops-azp-demo/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project builds upon **[Google's Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo)** which is licensed under Apache License 2.0.
+Please refer to Google's original repository for licensing terms and conditions.